Enhanced long-lived dark photon signals at lifetime frontier detectors

 \section{Analysis}

 In this analysis, we investigate the LLDP signals in the following four detectors: FACET, FASER, MATHUSLA, and CMS-MTD.
-We carry out analysis for the model points in the parameter space spanned by the DP mass $m_{A'}$ and the DP lifetime $\tau_{A'}$.\footnote{We select 60 grid points in the mass range $m_{A'} \in (0.1,\, 30)$ GeV and 600 grid points $\tau_{A'} \in (10^{-4},\, 10^{2})$ m for FACET and FASER detectors, and 800 grid points $\tau_{A'} \in (10^{-4},\, 10^{4})$ m for MATHUSLA detector.
-The points on both axes are chosen uniformly on log scale.} For each model point, we compute the DP signal events from the MD, PB and HR processes.
+We carry out analysis for the model points in the parameter space spanned by the DP mass $m_{A'}$ and the DP lifetime $\tau_{A'}$.
+For each model point, we compute the DP signal events from the MD, PB and HR processes.
 For the MD and PB processes, we obtain the DP momentum and the position of its decay vertex, by using the simulations discussed in section \ref{subsec:MD} and section \ref{subsection:proton_bremss}, respectively.
 We then boost the daughter particles from dark photon decays to the lab frame, from the rest frame of the dark photon, where the daughter particles are isotropic.
 For the HR process, we use MADGRAPH 5 \cite{Alwall:2014hca} to generate $10^6$ events for the $p p \to \psi \bar{\psi}$ process, and use PYTHIA 8 \cite{Sjostrand:2014zea, Carloni:2010tw, Carloni:2011kk} to simulate the hidden radiation of the $\psi$ particle and the decay of the dark photon, which outputs the momentum information for the DP and its daughter particles, as well as the decay position of the DP.